 Currently there are 1 upcoming workshop:

-17 November 2019 Leading Dance for Older People with Mobility Issues presented by GOLD Moves Australia (Gail Hewton & Julie Chenery).
+1 March 2020 Leading Dance for Older People with Mobility Issues for Health & Wellbeing presented by GOLD Moves Australia (Gail Hewton & Julie Chenery).

 Older people are a diverse group, with different ages, socioeconomic backgrounds, life experiences, lifestyles and levels of physical ability.
 Many may have physical challenges or restrictions due to any number of reasons such as sedentary lifestyles, injuries; illness; or specific conditions.
 Depression and loneliness can also impact a person’s mobility.
 Dance offers many benefits which can positively impact the health and wellbeing of this population.

 - Briefly discuss the positive impact of dance for this population & implications of ageing and mobility issues for leading dance

 - Experience a demonstration class based on the approach & principles developed by RIPE Dance – including class structure; specific content & ideas; managing different levels of ability/mobility; focus on falls prevention and social connectedness

 - Consider other approaches to meet your teaching preferences and participant needs

 - Participate in a practical session to explore devising dance material for class content to serve specific scenarios and purpose.
 This session will include sharing and discussing the devised material.